getampt/docs/web-based-ides.md

 ---
-title: Using Web Based IDEs
+title: Using Web-based IDEs
-description: Use Ampt in web-based IDEs like GitPod & GitHub Codespaces
+description: Use Ampt with web-based IDEs like GitPod & GitHub Codespaces
 ---

 You can develop and deploy Ampt applications using web-based IDEs like GitPod and GitHub Codespaces.
 These platforms provide a fully integrated development environment in your web browser, allowing you to code, build, and deploy your applications without installing any software on your local machine.